§ Verifiable Public Registry v4 Specification

 First, the Trust Deposit: execution of the method will perform the following (we consider this account had no TrustDeposit entry yet):

-Second, fee distribution: let’s suppose 70% of transaction fees are distributed to validators, and 30% of transaction fees are distributed to trust deposit holders.
+Second, fee distribution: let’s suppose that trust_deposit_block_reward_share is set to 0.30 so that 70% of transaction fees are distributed to validators, and 30% of transaction fees are distributed to trust deposit holders.
 For this specific transaction:

 Now, account1 can (optionally) reclaim the difference between the GlobalVariables.trust_deposit_share_value * tt.share minus tt.denom, which represents the trust (yield) gains.